Setting clear buyer expectations and then meeting or exceeding them is a great way to make your buyer happy and ensure a smooth transaction.

 Specify in your listing clearly and accurately when the item will be shipped.

-Note: Holding shipment may affect your detailed seller ratings and buyer satisfaction, which increases the chances of future PayPal payments being held.
+Note: Holding shipment may affect your seller performance standing or defect rate and buyer satisfaction, which increases the chances of future PayPal payments being held.

 Listing formats without handling time